Before you read any further, ask yourself: if your dog’s kisses made you sick, would you stop kissing them?

 A lot of those little bugs live and thrive in a dog’s saliva, and since no dog lover can resist the temptation to smooch their pooch, it makes perfect sense that dog kisses might place one “at risk.”

-Kylie Jenner Smothers Her Dog With Kisses Because Science!
+Kylie Jenner Smothers Her Dog With Kisses Because of Science!

 Certain of those bacteria can be particularly harmful if exposed to an open wound.
 This may sound a bit gross, but if someone has a tiny paper cut on their hand, or any other seemingly small wound, it’s still a giant door for microscopic bacteria.